antholeole/wit-football/tutorial.md

 This tutorial will show you how to use wit.ai to add incredible natural language processing to your project.
 We're going to allow a user to write plain English queries about football (soccer) and get the answer!

-If you're in a rush, [here's](https://youtu.be/quuNoqQsphY) a two minute overview of wit.ai and everything you need to know about it.
+If you're in a rush, [here's](https://youtu.be/quuNoqQsphY) a two-minute overview of wit.ai and everything you need to know about it.

 Here's what we'll be building: